dasl-/floating-point-numbers/readme.md

 # Floating point numbers
-This is an introduction to some of the basic concepts of floating point numbers.
+This is an introduction to some of the basic concepts of floating point numbers in the [IEEE 754 floating point standard](https://en.wikipedia.org/wiki/IEEE_floating_point).
 We will build up to prove some interesting facts about their representation.

 Let's start simple.
 How about a basic refresher on binary numbers (the subscript at the end of a number indicates its base):